George Ruffin

 *George Ruffin was born on this date in 1834.
 He was a Black business owner, attorney, and judge.
 George Lewis Ruffin was from Richmond, Virginia, the son of free Blacks.

 He was educated in Boston, Massachusetts, and soon became a force in the city’s civic leadership.
 After marrying Josephine St. Pierre, Ruffin supported his family by working as a barber.
-The couple's daughter, Florida Ruffin, became active in the community too.
+The couple's daughter, Florida Ruffin, also became active in the community.
 In his spare time, Ruffin read law books and wrote reviews for a weekly publication.
-Eventually, Ruffin was admitted to Harvard Law School, where in 1869, he became their first Black graduate.
+Eventually, Ruffin was admitted to Harvard Law School, where, in 1869, he became their first Black graduate.
 Later that year, Ruffin was admitted to the Suffolk County Bar Association.

-In 1864 Ruffin served as a delegate to the National Negro Convention in Syracuse, New York where he championed Black suffrage and urged the organization to support the re-election of President Lincoln.
+In 1864 Ruffin served as a delegate to the National Negro Convention in Syracuse, New York, where he championed Black suffrage and urged the organization to support the re-election of President Lincoln.
 From 1876 to 1877, Ruffin served on the Boston Common Council (city council).
-In 1883 he was appointed a judge on the Charlestown, Massachusetts Municipal Court.
+In 1883, he was appointed a judge at the Charlestown, Massachusetts Municipal Court.
 Ruffin was the first African American to serve in both posts.